Research

 Where did I get my education?

-I got my Bachelor of Arts in Psychology & English from Mount Holyoke College, graduating magna cum laude in 2015.
-During undergrad, I studied abroad at the University of Edinburgh in Scotland.
+I received my Bachelor of Arts from Mount Holyoke College.
+I double majored in English & Psychology, graduating magna cum laude in 2015.
+I also studied abroad at the University of Edinburgh in Scotland.

-I got my Master of Science in Global Mental Health from the London School of Hygiene and Tropical Medicine and King’s College London, graduating with distinction in 2018.
+I completed my Master of Science in Global Mental Health at the London School of Hygiene and Tropical Medicine and King’s College London, graduating with distinction in 2018.

 I’ve published papers!
 Read my favorites here: